Smith Thornton Privacy Policy

 Smith Thornton collects personal information in order to provide a service to you or maintain our relationship with you.
 Aside from this, we collect and use your personal information for:

-• establish your identity;
+• Establish and verify your identity;

-• perform our administrative procedures, such as accounting, archiving, compliance, invoicing and record keeping;
+• Perform our administrative procedures, such as accounting, archiving, compliance, invoicing and record keeping;

-• to keep clients and other contacts informed of services that may interest you and ongoing developments within the industry;
+• To keep clients and other contacts informed of services that may interest you and ongoing developments within the industry;

-• conducting market or customer satisfaction research;
+• Conducting market or customer satisfaction research;

-• comply with legislative and regulatory requirements.
+• Comply with legislative and regulatory requirements.

 You authorise Smith Thornton to disclose necessary information to related companies, affiliates and agents who provide us with services in connection with the provision of services or products you have requested from us.
 These parties are prohibited from using your personal information except for the specific purpose for which we supply it to them.